-Delivery Horizon: Short Term: Department of Communities and Justice, Department of Education in consultation with Fairfield Council.
+Delivery Horizon: Short Term: DCJ, Department of Education in consultation with Fairfield Council.

 7. Implementation and Governance

 The role of the Western Parkland City Authority

 The Parkland City's vision is to become the most green, connected, and advanced City in the Indo-Pacific region.
 To achieve this vision, the WPCA is responsible for delivering, coordinating, and attracting investment to the Parkland City.